PaloAltoNetworks/prisma.pan.dev/api/cloud/cwpp/stable-endpoints.md

 Where:

 * `v1` - Always points to the latest API.
 This represents a larger set of APIs.
-Only a few v1 endpoints are fully supported and documented.
+Only four v1 endpoints are supported and documented.
 * `vVersion` - Points to a version-specific API, where `Version` specifies the major and minor parts of a release's version string.
 The version exists as a soft link to /v1 but only /vVersion is a supported way to access the endpoint.

 For example, the following endpoint points to the 22.01 version: